Nick Suzuki: 2019–2022

 During the ensuing 2021 Stanley Cup playoffs, Suzuki and the Canadiens would face the Toronto Maple Leafs in the first round.
 After Toronto took a 3–1 series lead, Suzuki scored the overtime winner in Game 5 to extend the series.
 Montreal would then take the series in seven games, moving on to play the Winnipeg Jets in the second round.
 Sweeping the Jets in four games, Suzuki for his part would contribute four goals and eight points through the first 11 games of the postseason.
 After defeating the Vegas Golden Knights in six games, the Canadiens faced the Tampa Bay Lightning in the 2021 Stanley Cup Finals, being the first time a Canadian team reached the Finals since the Vancouver Canucks ten years prior.
 The Canadiens eventually lost the series in five games, whereas Suzuki finished the postseason with seven goals and 16 points in 22 games.

 On October 12, 2021, Suzuki signed an eight-year, $63 million extension with the Canadiens, which would carry through the 2029–30 NHL season.
 He also served as one of several alternate captains for Montreal during the 2021–22 season.
 After recording four goals and ten points in 14 games, Suzuki was presented the Canadiens' Molson Cup for the month of November.
 On December 7, Suzuki collected his 100th career NHL point with an assist in Montreal's 3–2 loss to the Lightning.
 With this, he became the ninth-youngest skater to record 100 points with Montreal and, doing so in 154 games, the third-fastest of any Canadien since 1996.
 In January, Suzuki, who led the team with 19 points in 35 games, was named Montreal's representative for the 2022 NHL All-Star Game in Las Vegas.
 On February 9, the Canadiens, who were last in the league with an 8–30–7 record, fired head coach Dominique Ducharme and appointed Martin St. Louis to the role on an interim basis.
 Shortly thereafter, St. Louis placed Caufield and Anderson on the top line alongside Suzuki.
 In their first game together, the line combined for seven points as Montreal won 5–2 against Toronto.
 Suzuki's 40th point of the season came on March 5, his 12th point in a seven-game stretch.
-Suzuki and Caufield were both honored with the Molson Cup for March after scoring seven goals apiece in 15 games.
+Suzuki and Caufield were both honoured with the Molson Cup for March after scoring seven goals apiece in 15 games.
 On April 16, Suzuki scored his 20th goal of the season against the Washington Capitals, while his 60th point came on April 27 against the New York Rangers.
 Although Montreal failed to reach the 2022 Stanley Cup playoffs, Suzuki nonetheless managed to set career highs with 21 goals and 61 points, while his 209 consecutive games gave him the seventh-longest iron man streak among active players.
 At the end of the season, Suzuki was named as the Canadiens' Molson Cup recipient.